-In this Executive Summary, we describe our guiding principles on executive compensation, provide highlights of our recent performance and illustrate how that has aligned with our executive pay outcomes.
-We also discuss our approach to our CEO's compensation and key compensation policies and practices.
+In this Executive Summary, we describe new compensation arrangements introduced in 2016, our guiding principles on executive compensation, how those principles have aligned with our executive pay outcomes and how we establish our compensation levels and performance targets.
+We also discuss key compensation policies and practices.